ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 Ktor defines two concepts: credentials and principals.

 * A principal is something that can be authenticated: a user, a computer, a group, etc.
-* A credential is an object that represent a set of properties for the server to authenticate a principal: a couple of user/password, an API key and a authenticated payload signature, etc.
+* A credential is an object that represents a set of properties for the server to authenticate a principal: a user/password, an API key or an authenticated payload signature, etc.

 To install it, you have to call to `application.install(Authentication)`.
-You have to install this feature directly to the application and it *won't* work in other `ApplicationCallPipeline` like `Route`.
+You have to install this feature directly to the application and it *won't* work in another `ApplicationCallPipeline` like `Route`.

 You might still be able to call the install code inside a Route if you have the Application injected in a nested DSL, but it will be applied to the application itself.